 Figure 6.
 A cumulative spectrum automatically provided for the whole data set.

 Figure 7.
 Graph showing that the particle contains a significant enhancement of Nd-L and Pr-L compared with the average material

-As shown in the Figure 8, a cumulative linear composition profile was generated around particle 2, showing elemental distributions that are normal to the Nd-L interface.
+As shown in Figure 8, a cumulative linear composition profile was generated around particle 2, showing elemental distributions that are normal to the Nd-L interface.
 The Fe-K contribution was observed to decrease while the Nd-L and Pr-L contributions were found to increase within the particle.

 By contrast, it is also possible to define a sub-volume within the data set.
 Figure 9 shows the selection and orientation of a cylindrical volume.
-A 1D composition profile as shown in the Figure 10 is derived from the slices within this shape to create a profile across the major particle in the analysis.
-The same elements are segregated as before, and sharpness of the interface between the matrix and the particle was observed.
+A 1D composition profile as shown in Figure 10 is derived from the slices within this shape to create a profile across the major particle in the analysis.
+The same elements are segregated as before, and the sharpness of the interface between the matrix and the particle was observed.

 Figure 8.
 Cumulative proxigram created around particle 2